 \section{Introduction}

 In the physics literature, various kinetic models have been proposed in the recent years in order to test the relevance of non-equilibrium statistical mechanics for systems of \textit{reacting particles}.
 Such models are very challenging in particular for the derivation of suitable hydrodynamic models because of the lack of collisional invariants.
 We investigate in the present paper a recent model, introduced in \cite{Ben-Naim,coppex04, coppex05, Kaprivsky, Piasecki,Trizac} to describe the so-called \textbf{\textit{probabilistic ballistic annihilation}}.
-Such a model describes a system of (elastic) hard-spheres that interact in the following way: particles moves freely (ballistically) between collisions while, whenever two particles meet, they either annihilate with probability $\alpha \in (0,1)$ (and both the interacting particles disappear from the system), or they undergo an elastic collision with probability $1 - \alpha$.
-For such a model, not only the kinetic energy is not conserved during binary encounters, but also the number of particles and the linear momentum are no longer conserved.
+Such a model describes a system of (elastic) hard spheres that interact in the following way: particles move freely (ballistically) between collisions while, whenever two particles meet, they either annihilate with probability $\alpha \in (0,1)$ (and both the interacting particles disappear from the system), or they undergo an elastic collision with probability $1 - \alpha$.
+For such a model, not only the kinetic energy is not conserved during binary encounters, but also the number of particles and the linear momentum.
 Notice that, originally only pure annihilation has been considered \cite{Ben-Naim,Kaprivsky} (corresponding to $\alpha=1$).
-Later on, a more elaborate model has been built which allows to recover the classical Boltzmann equation for hard-spheres in the limit $\alpha = 0$.
-Notice that such a Boltzmann equation for ballistic annihilation in the special (and unphysical) case of Maxwellian molecules has already been studied in the mid-80's \cite{spiga,santos} and was referred to \textit{as Boltzmann equation with removal}.
+Later on, a more elaborate model has been built which allows to recover the classical Boltzmann equation for hard spheres in the limit $\alpha = 0$.
+Notice that such a Boltzmann equation for ballistic annihilation in the special (and unphysical) case of Maxwellian molecules has already been studied in the mid-80's \cite{spiga,santos} and was referred to as \textit{Boltzmann equation with removal}.

-The present paper is the first mathematical investigation of the physical model of probabilistic ballistic annihilation for the physical relevant hard-spheres interactions, with the noticeable exception of the results of \cite{theile} which prove the validity of the spatially homogenous Boltzmann equation for pure annihilation (i.e. whenever $\alpha=1$).
+The present paper is the first mathematical investigation of the physical model of probabilistic ballistic annihilation for the physical relevant hard spheres interactions, with the noticeable exception of the results of \cite{theile} which prove the validity of the spatially homogeneous Boltzmann equation for pure annihilation (i.e. whenever $\alpha=1$).
 We shall in particular prove the existence of special self-similar profile for the associated equation.
 Before entering into details of our results, let us introduce more precisely the model we aim to investigate.